manwar/python-guide/python-object-oriented-programming.md

         pages: int = 0
         price: float = 0.0

-Test the default values
+Test the default values.

     b = Book()
     print(b)        # prints Book(title='No Title', author='No Author', pages=0, price=0.0)

-**NOTE:** Non default attributes should come first then default value attribute
+**NOTE:** Non default attributes should come first then default value attribute.

-So the following definition would throw error
+So the following definition would throw error.

     from dataclasses import dataclass